canear/near-memgame/README.md

 ```

 Your dev account will be shown on the console.
-Set environment variable CONTRACT to your dev account (works on Linux):
+Set environment variable CONTRACT to your dev account:
 ```
 export CONTRACT=<your-dev-account>
 ```

 Create a game: